Codereiver/catoscim/README.md

 # CatoSCIM SDK

+> ⚠️ **DISCLAIMER**: This is an unofficial, community-developed SDK for the Cato Networks SCIM API.
+This is NOT an official Cato Networks release and is provided with no guarantees of support.
+For official support, contact Cato Networks directly at api@catonetworks.com.

 A simple Python SDK for interacting with the Cato Networks SCIM (System for Cross-domain Identity Management) service.
 This SDK provides a Python library for programmatic access and includes example command-line scripts for common tasks.

 ## Features

+- **Secure by Default**: SSL/TLS verification enabled by default
 - **Pure Python**: Uses only Python standard library with minimal dependencies
 - **Environment Configuration**: Supports `.env` files and environment variables
 - **SDK Library**: Import and use as a Python library in your applications
 - **Comprehensive API Coverage**: Supports all major SCIM operations for users and groups
 - **Example Scripts**: Ready-to-use command-line examples for common tasks
+- **Professional Logging**: Uses Python's logging module with configurable levels
+- **Security Reviewed**: Comprehensive security review with fixes implemented

 ## Installation